skupperproject/skupper-example-kubecon2020/README.md

 kubectl get services
 ```

-Find the IP address of the `load-gen` service and use that address in a curl command to set the concurrency:
+Find the IP address of the `load-gen` service and use that address in a curl
+command to set the concurrency.
+Depending on how your Private-D cluster is
+set up, you may need to create an ingress, route, or tunnel to access it from
+your browser.

 ```
 curl http://${LOAD_GEN_IP}:8080/loadgen/set/1